 How can I update my address, phone number, or email address with the credit union?

-It’s quick and easy to update your personal information through Internet Banking.
+It’s quick and easy to update your personal information through Internet Banking and Mobile Banking.
 Once logged in, you can update your address, phone number, and email address from within Settings.